 How you vote depends on whether you are a non-registered (beneficial) or registered shareholder.
 You are a beneficial shareholder if the shares you own are registered in the name of an intermediary (a bank, trust company, securities broker, trustee or other institution).
 You are registered shareholder if your shares are held in your name.
-Your name will appear on your share certificate or statement from a direct registration system confirming your shareholdings.
+Your name appears on your share certificate or statement from a direct registration system confirming your shareholdings.

-Voting Options Non-registered (beneficial) shareholders Registered shareholders Your intermediary sent you a voting instruction form with this package.
+Voting Options Non-registered (beneficial) shareholders Registered shareholders Your intermediary sent you a voting instruction form.
 We do not have records of your shareholdings, so you must follow the instructions from your intermediary.
 We sent you a proxy form with your Notice package.
-The proxy authorizes someone to attend the meeting and vote for you.
-In Person at the Meeting Follow the instructions provided by your intermediary.
-Most commonly, you will simply insert your name in the space provided for appointing a proxyholder.
-DO NOT complete the voting section because you will be voting at the meeting.
-Don't complete or return the enclosed proxy.
-Bring it with you to the meeting.
-Please register with AST Trust Company when you arrive at the meeting.
+You may vote your proxy by any of the means outlined on the proxy form.
 By Mail, Fax or Internet Complete the voting instruction form and return it as per the instructions on the form.
+Your voting instruction form tells you how to return the form and provides options for mailing, faxing and online voting.
+Your intermediary must receive your voting instructions with sufficient time to act on them, generally 1 business day before the proxy deadline, which would be June 22, 2020.
 Complete the proxy form and return it to AST Trust Company by mail or fax, or complete the form online.
-You may either mark your votes or appoint another person (the proxyholder) to attend the meeting and vote your shares for you.
-You may either mark your votes or appoint another person (the proxyholder) to attend the meeting and vote your shares for you. k Your voting instruction form tells you how to return the form and should provide options for mailing, faxing and online voting.
-AST Trust Company must receive your completed proxy no later than 11:00 AM (MDT) on April 26, 2019 (the proxy deadline). • Your intermediary must receive your voting instructions with sufficient time to act on them, generally 1 business day before the proxy deadline, which would be April 25, 2019.
-You may return your completed proxy: By mail (in the envelope provided) By fax to 1-888-249-6189 Online at astvotemyproxy.com Appointing a Proxyholder Your voting instruction or proxy form names Darin Raybu proxyholder.
-You can also choose another person to be space provided (or following the online instructions).
-The your proxyholder by printing that person's name in the space provided (or following the online instructions).
-The proxyholder you name does not need to be a shareholder.
-Your proxyholder must attend the meeting to vote for you.
-Your proxyholder must vote according to the instructions you provided.
-If you did not specify how you want to vote, your proxyholder can vote your shares as he or she wishes.
-Your proxyholder will also decide how to vote on amendments or variations to any item of business or new matters that are properly brought before the meeting.
-If you complete and return the form without naming a different proxyholder or specifying how you want to vote, Darin Rayburn or Naomi Stefura will vote as follows for you: • For fixing the number of directors at nine • For the election of director nominees • For the appointment of the shareholders' auditors

-Voting Options Non-registered (beneficial) shareholders Registered shareholders Changing Your Mind If you have provided voting instructions to your intermediary and you change your mind about how you want to vote, or you decide to attend the meeting and vote in person, contact your intermediary to find out what to do.
+You will not be able to appoint a proxyholder other than as noted below due to COVID-19.
+AST Trust Company must receive your completed proxy no later than 11:00 AM (MDT) on June 23, 2020 (the proxy deadline).
+You may return your completed proxy: By mail (in the envelope provided) By fax to 1-866-781-3111 Online at astvotemyproxy.com Appointing a Proxyholder Your voting instruction or proxy form names Darin Rayburn proxyholder.
+As there is no ability to attend the meeting appointed.
+If you complete and return the form without specifying Stefura will vote as follows for you: • For fixing the number of directors at eight • For the election of director nominees • For the appointment of the shareholders' auditors g in person, only Ms. Stefura or Mr. Rayburn may be show you want to vote, Darin Rayburn or Naomi Changing Your Mind If you have provided voting instructions to your intermediary and you change your mind about how you want to vote, contact your intermediary to find out what to do.
 If you voted online, you can also change your instructions online.
 Note that your intermediary must receive your revised instructions with enough time to act on them prior to the proxy deadline.
-If you want to revoke your proxy, you must deliver a signed written notice specifying your instructions to one of the following by 11:00 AM on April 26, 2019: Our registered office: 900, 10310 Jasper Avenue, Edmonton, Alberta T5J 1Y8 AST Trust Company by mail, fax or internet as described in the proxy form You may also deliver your revised proxy to the Chairman prior to the start of the meeting, or any adjournment thereof.
-You may also revoke your proxy in any other manner permitted by law.
+If you want to revoke your proxy, you must deliver a signed written notice specifying your instructions to one of the following by 11:00 AM on June 23, 2020: • Our registered office: 900, 10310 Jasper Avenue, Edmonton, Alberta T5J 1Y8 • AST Trust Company by mail, fax or internet as described in the proxy form You may also revoke your proxy in any other manner permitted by law.
 Confidentiality Melcor's transfer agent counts all proxies to ensure conf where they contain comments clearly intended for mana requirements. identiality and only shares proxies with management agement, in the event of a proxy contest or to meet legal Voting Results We will file the voting results, including details about the business, promptly following the meeting. e percentage of support received for each item of